-The parking brake pedal is located to the left of the foot service brake.
+The parking brake pedal is located to the left of the foot service brake and to the left of the clutch if equipped.

 To set the parking brake, depress the service brake pedal firmly with your right foot while you apply the parking brake with your left foot.
 The BRAKE warning light will go on as soon as you start to press the parking brake pedal.
 The brake will not prevent the vehicle from moving unless you push it down firmly and fully.
 Remove your foot from the service brake pedal and make sure there is no vehicle movement.